wkaminsk/shell-create-new-vhost/README.md

-# shell-create-new-vhost
+# Create vhost script
-Shell script to create new vhost.
-Creates on the fly linux user, apache vhost and db
+Script create to short time of creating new vhost along with database and home user.